SomedudeX/py-calculator/README.md

 A basic calculator running in the command-line.
-Currently only the MacOS version is compiled with PyInstaller.
-The Windows version is not compiled.
 Releases can be found on the right, and source code is found above.

 ## Latest Release Notes